Netatalk/netatalk/doc/manpages/man5/atalkd.conf.5.md

 > Seed an AppleTalk router.
 This requires two or more interfaces to be configured.
 If you have a single network interface, use **-router** instead.
-It also causes all missing arguments to be automagically configured from the network.
+It also causes all missing arguments to be automatically configured from the network.

 **-zone** zonename